The how and why of understanding yourself better using your dream journal (Part 5/7)

 If you only can find the right model, you can avoid a lot the whole experimentation process and finding out what doesn’t work.

-Savvy people set up comparisons between others.
+Some savvy people set up comparisons between others.
 They make things into a competition.
 They look at metrics.
 In the right kind of situation among the right kind of people, it motivates.
 It makes things into a game.

 Rather, it can.
 It doesn’t do this automatically.
 It’s all in how one approaches it.